Technical “How-To’s”

 1. Configure the collection_interval attribute.
 It is set to 60 seconds in this sample configuration.

-2. Setup the endpoint attribute as the system that is running the Solr instance
+2. Set up the endpoint attribute as the system running the Solr instance.

 3. Specify the jar_path for the JMX receiver.
 We are using the JMX receiver to gather Solr metrics.
 The jar_path attribute lets you specify the path to the jar file that facilitates gathering Solr metrics using the JMX receiver.
 This file path is created automatically when the observIQ OpenTelemetry collector is installed.